openeuler-mirror/global-trust-authority/docs/Attestation_Service_Usage_Guidelines.md

 First run a cargo check to inspect the project and generate the necessary files for building the docker image

+The current version of docker builds only supports Debian, and subsequent versions will support other mirrors.
 ```
 cargo check
 ```